 In this section

-The requirement for this course is successful completion of BTEC Level 3 National Extended Diploma in a related Engineering subject area with overall award profile of DDM to include a minimum of 9 unit distinctions.
-Also requires a minimum Merit in a unit of Applied or Further Mathematics and a Merit in a unit of Mechanical Technology or Mechanical Principles.
+BTEC Level 3 QCF Extended Diploma in a relevant Engineering subject area with overall award profile of DDM to include 9 unit distinctions.
+Also requires a Merit in either Mathematics for Engineering Technicians or Further Mathematics for Engineering Technicians, ANDa Merit in Mechanical Principles and applications.

 Irish Leaving Certificate